noir-lang/noir/docs/docs/dev_docs/debugging/sandbox-errors.md

 ## Circuit Errors

-**To prevent bloating this doc, here is a list of some of the common errors.
-Feel free to have a look at [circuit_errors.hpp](https://github.com/AztecProtocol/aztec-packages/blob/master/circuits/cpp/src/aztec3/utils/circuit_errors.hpp) for a list of all possible circuit errors.**
+**To prevent bloating this doc, here is a list of some of the common errors.**

 ### Kernel Circuits